artipie/artipie/.wiki/Configuration-Policy.md

   api_storage_alias_permissions:
     - *
 ```
-Note, that `all_permission` also grants full access to REST API.
-Actions synonyms are not supported for REST API
+Note, that `all_permission` also grants full access to the REST API.
+Actions synonyms are not supported for the REST API
 permissions, actions should be listed as in the documentation.

 #### api_storage_alias_permissions